davidlj95/ngx/projects/ngx-meta/docs/content/get-started.md

     --8<-- "includes/module-apps-explanation.md"

     Open your `app.module.ts` file and add at least the core module to the `imports` section.
 If you want to set metadata in each route's `data` using Angular's `Router`, add the routing module too.
-In order to set some standard `<meta>`s, let's add the standard module.
+In order to set some standard `<meta>`s, let's add the [standard module].

     ```typescript
     @NgModule({